CBenetti/OGC_docker_repo/README.md

 By exposing several different ports, plots can be visualized in the same manner even by opening a differen terminal from inside of the same container.

-To open another terminal window operating in the same docker container which is already running, first retrieve the container name
+To open another terminal window operating in the same docker container which is already running, first retrieve the container id

 ```bash
 docker ps